About us

 New ideas need old buildings

-The ideal place for our joyful pursuit of musical excellence is Laudon Palace, one of Vienna’s most beautiful Baroque palaces, and its sumptuous surroundings.
+From 1975 - 2010, the ideal place for our joyful pursuit of musical excellence has been the building of MuK in Viennas City Centre, then, from 2011 - 2023 the marvelous Laudon Palace, one of Vienna’s most beautiful Baroque palaces, and its sumptuous surroundings.

 In the palace, whose halls are also an architectural statement of the Age of Enlightenment, musical performances have taken place since the times of Haydn and Mozart.
 Joseph Haydn dedicated his Symphony No. 69 to the owner, Gideon von Laudon, who was an enthusiastic patron of the arts and sciences.